Trump's Suggested Import Tax Would Mean Americans Pay For That Wall

 "I think we're going to save additional money that we would have had to spend on tracking down illegal immigrants and on immigration," Spicer said.
 "So it's actually a huge win for the American taxpayer and for American security when you look at the kind of plan that's coming to fruition right now."

 Trump actually wants to increase spending on immigration enforcement.
-In addition to the wall, he's ordered the hiring of 15,000 new Border Patrol and immigration officers, and construction of new detention facilities.
+In addition to the wall, he has ordered the hiring of 15,000 new Border Patrol and immigration officers and the construction of new detention facilities.